Radzanów, Mława County

 The village lies on the Wkra river.
 It has a population of 930, with the population of the surrounding gmina exceeding 4,000 inhabitants.

 History

-In the 13th century Radzanów was a residence of the Radzanowski family, which expired in 1630.
+In the 13th century Radzanów was a residence of the Radzanowski noble family, which expired in 1630.
 They bore the Prawdzic coat of arms.
 The settlement received town privileges based on Chełmno rights in 1400 from Mazovian Prince Siemowit IV.
 It legally held a weekly market and an annual fair.
 A castle built on the bank of Wkra river during the period was completely destroyed during the Swedish invasion in the 17th century.

-The current village was stripped of its town rights in 1869 by the Tsarist administration of partitioned Poland.
+Following the Third Partition of Poland in 1795, the town was annexed by Prussia.
+In 1807 it passed to the short-lived Polish Duchy of Warsaw.
+After the duchy's dissolution in 1815, it passed to the Russian Partition of Poland.
+It was stripped of its town rights in 1869 by the Tsarist administration as punishment for the unsuccessful Polish January Uprising.

 Around 1380 a parish was established in Radzanów that erected its first church, mentioned in 1439.
 The church was destroyed in around 1590, rebuilt in around 1598 and survived until the early 18th century.
 A second church was built in 1734.
 However, it was not until 1870 that the first brick-and-mortar church was erected in Radzanów.

+Following the joint German-Soviet invasion of Poland, which started World War II in 1939, it was occupied by Germany until 1945.